-- continue the clinical development of Zimura as currently planned or potentially in other indications if we believe there is a sufficient scientific rationale to pursue such development; - · in-license or acquire the rights to, and pursue the development of, other products, product candidates or technologies; - wind down the OPH1004 trial; - complete our previously announced reduction in personnel; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing, quality control, quality assurance and scientific personnel if we are successful in progressing the clinical development of any of our product candidates; - · seek marketing approval for any product candidates that successfully complete clinical trials; - expand our outsourced manufacturing activities, expand our commercial operations and establish sales, marketing and distribution capabilities, if we receive, or expect to receive, marketing approval for any of our product candidates; and expand our general and administrative functions to support future growth of the company.
+- continue the clinical development of Zimura as currently planned or potentially in other indications if we believe there is a sufficient scientific rationale to pursue such development; - · in-license or acquire the rights to, and pursue the development of, other products, product candidates or technologies; - pursue our collaborative gene therapy research programs; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, manufacturing, quality control, quality assurance and scientific personnel, especially if we are successful in acquiring or in-licensing rights to additional products, product candidates or technologies or progressing the clinical development of any of our product candidates or if we decide to establish internal gene therapy capabilities; - seek marketing approval for any product candidates that successfully complete clinical trials; - expand our outsourced manufacturing activities or establish commercial operations or sales, marketing and distribution capabilities, if we receive, or expect to receive, marketing approval for any of our product candidates; and - expand our general and administrative functions to support future growth of the company.

 Our ability to become and remain profitable depends on our ability to generate revenue in excess of our expenses.
-Our ability to generate revenues from product sales is dependent on our obtaining marketing approval for and commercializing our product candidates or any product candidates we may inlicense or acquire.
+Our ability to generate revenues from product sales is dependent on our obtaining marketing approval for and commercializing our product candidates or any product candidates we may in-license or acquire.
 We may be unsuccessful in our efforts to develop and commercialize product candidates or in our efforts to in-license or acquire additional product candidates.
 Even if we succeed in developing and commercializing one or more of our product candidates, we may never achieve sufficient sales revenue to achieve or maintain profitability.
 See "-Risks Related to Product Development and Commercialization" for a further discussion of the risks we face in successfully developing and commercializing our product candidates and achieving profitability.